 This dessert is dedicated to people who have a craving for corn.
 You will be amazed by the ingredients to create this corn cake.
 It only takes 3 ingredients to make this recipe.
 They are cornmeal, corn, and cornflour.

-Mexican corn cake packs a heavy punch in corn flavor with every bite.
+Mexican corn cake is packed with corn flavor with every bite.
 Cajeta or syrup will often accompany on top of the corn cake to enhance the cake’s sweetness even more.
-In some Mexican soup plates, locals will also use corn cake as a side dish.
+In some regions, locals will also use corn cake as a side dish for other Mexican dishes, like soups.

 You will often see corn cake in Mexican festivals as a delicious homemade dessert.
 Sometimes the locals will shape the corn cake into small balls packed with sweet fillings of Cajeta or caramel.